juntylpro1/secure-enterprise/manual-customize.md

 ## Leveraging automation to share to a private catalog
 {: #included-pipelines}

 The customization bundle has an `automation` directory that includes a couple of options for starter pipelines.
 These pipelines can be used to automate the lifecycle of your customized products that you share by using a private catalog on {{site.data.keyword.cloud_notm}}.
 This includes managing the onboarding, validation, and sharing of the deployable architecture version to a private catalog. `README` files are included for each pipeline option that provide details on how to leverage it.
-For more information about each, you can review details about [GitHub Actions](https://github.com/features/actions){: external} and [Creating a toolchain](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Fus-east.git.cloud.ibm.com%2Fopen-toolchain%2Fiac-compliance-ci-toolchain&env_id=ibm:yp:us-east){: external}.
+For more information about each one, see [GitHub Actions](https://github.com/features/actions){: external} and [Creating a toolchain](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Fus-east.git.cloud.ibm.com%2Fopen-toolchain%2Fiac-compliance-ci-toolchain&env_id=ibm:yp:us-east){: external}.

 ## Next steps
 {: #customize-next}

 The scripts that are provided in the customization bundle help you to automate the onboarding process to a private catalog for sharing your product with other users.
 However, if you'd like to use the console or CLI to onboard your deployable architecture, see [onboarding your customized deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-custom) for step-by-step guidance.
-By using private catalogs, you can make sure members of your enterprise use approved architectures that they can deploy by using [projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).
+By using private catalogs, members of your enterprise are required to use approved architectures that they can deploy by using [projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).